 One of the best things about online betting is that it doesn’t have to cost a lot to get started.
-If you just want to dip your toes in the water without risking much, it’s entirely possible to try your hand with small wagers here and there.
-Visit any bookmaker in the real world and you will have a hard time convincing them to book your £/€/$ 1.00 wager.
-Online, that isn’t a problem at all.
+If you aren’t interested in risking much, but still enjoy the entertainment of betting, it’s entirely possible to try your hand with small wagers at betting sites with low minimum deposits.

 Best Deposit Methods for Small Transactions

 The best deposit methods for small amounts tend to be credit/debit cards, and e-wallets such as Neteller and PayPal.
 I’d rank Neteller and PayPal as the most flexible thanks to their willingness to process very small transactions going both ways.
 Plus, there are no fees for you until you move the money from your e-wallet account to your bank account.

 Credit and debit cards also work well for small deposits.
 Credit card companies charge merchants a percentage for each transaction so the limits aren’t quite as low.
 The minimum card deposit is often in the range of $20, £10 or €10.
 Just note that the minimums can vary quite a bit from one betting site to the next.

 If you’re an infrequent punter, credit/debit cards may be the most logical solution for you.
 There are plenty of gamblers out there who may occasionally pop online to place a bet on the World Cup or some other annual competition and then sit out the rest of the year.
 If this sounds like you, I would recommend trying your credit or debit card first.

 On the other hand, more frequent players should look into one of the aforementioned e-wallets.
 A digital wallet takes a few moments to set up, but it’s worth it because you can deposit small amounts frequently and avoid any fees that may be associated with credit or debit card transactions.
 Furthermore, withdrawals are much faster when you ask your betting site to credit your winnings back to your account.